edgelesssys/constellation/docs/docs/reference/config.md

 #     - username: Alice # Username of new SSH user.
 #       publicKey: ssh-rsa AAAAB3NzaC...5QXHKW1rufgtJeSeJ8= alice@domain.com # Public key of new SSH user.
 ```

-## Required customizations

-Most options of a generated configuration can be kept at their default values.
-However, you must edit some cloud provider options.

-### Azure

-Set the `subscription` and `tenant` IDs of your subscription.

-Set the `userAssignedIdentity` that you [created for Constellation](../getting-started/install.md#azure).

-### GCP

-Set the `project` that you want to use for your Constellation cluster.